 Initiated in 1997, Teaching East Asia: China seeks to promote and facilitate effective instruction about China in K-12 classrooms by offering professional development opportunities to teachers, as well as curriculum consultation to school districts.

-In alternating years, TEA offers one- to two-week summer institutes on topics in Chinese studies.
+In alternating years, TEA offers one-week summer institutes on topics in Chinese studies.
 Institutes are held on University of Colorado's Boulder campus and are open to teachers from across the country.

 TEA's China summer institutes are generally targeted to secondary teachers of world history, world literatures, Asian studies, and international relations, but teachers of other subjects such as U.S. history and English are also welcome to apply.